 The needle gauge for intramuscular injection is 22-25 gauge.
-A decision on needle length and site of injection must be made for each person on the basis of the size of the muscle, the thickness of adipose tissue at the injection site, the volume of the material to General Best Practice Guidelines for Immunization: Vaccine Administration 89 be administered, injection technique, and the depth below the muscle surface into which the material is to be injected (Figure 1).
+A decision on needle length and site of injection must be made for each person on the basis of the size of the muscle, the thickness of adipose tissue at the injection site, the volume of the material to be administered, injection technique, and the depth below the muscle surface into which the material is to be injected (Figure 1).
 Some experts allow intramuscular injection with a 5%-inch needle but ONLY if the skin is stretched flat (16).
 If the subcutaneous and muscle tissue are bunched to minimize the chance of striking bone (14), a 1-inch needle or larger is required to ensure intramuscular administration.
 Aspiration before injection of vaccines or toxoids (i.e., pulling back on the syringe plunger after needle insertion but before injection) is not necessary because no large blood vessels are present at the recommended injection sites, and a process that includes aspiration might be more painful for infants (17).